Wave-Gotik-Treffen: History

-Events
+Description

+Over the four days of the festival, visitors are offered more than a hundred concerts and a wide range of cultural events.
+These include special film screenings, club parties, readings of eerie and romantic literature, exhibitions in museums and galleries, live role-playing, church concerts, medieval markets, and workshops on various topics.
+Visitors stay in hotels, guesthouses, or use the camping facilities at the main event site, the agra exhibition grounds, with a campsite.

+In addition to the admission tickets, special Obsorge cards are sold for the Wave-Gotik-Treffen.
+The basic admission ticket allows access to the events and use of public transportation during the festival.
+Owners of an Obsorge card can also use the campsites and received the festival program book Pfingstbote for free until 2017, which is now sold separately.
+Until 2007, a sampler CD – Silberling – Artists of the XX Wave-Gotik-Treffen was included.
+The CD featured selected songs from bands performing at the festival.

 A major attraction of the Wave-Gotik-Treffen is the band performances.
 Generally, the number of musical acts is close to 200, spanning the breadth of "dark music" from acoustic folk to medieval-influenced to deathrock, to dark electro, EBM, symphonic metal, gothic metal, industrial.
 A limited number of free tickets are also available for those officially participating in the festival to attend opera performances, classical music concerts, theatre, and ballet.

-There's a shopping market in the main event venue that runs the entire duration of the festival and is perhaps the largest for the goth and "dark culture" community anywhere in the world.
+There is a shopping market in the main event venue that runs the entire duration of the festival and is perhaps the largest for the goth and "dark culture" community anywhere in the world.
 Several permanent shops in Leipzig also specialize in gothic-style clothing, shoes, and accessories, and can feature promotions during the event.

 Many museums in Leipzig such as the Egyptian Museum, the Museum of Fine Arts, and the Grassi Museums offer free admission or special guided tours for paid festival attendees.

 In addition, there are Renaissance fairs, Viking and Pagan markets, themed picnics, Gothic Romance events, CD/DVD and film premieres, literary readings, lectures and discussions, artist signing events, brunches celebrating absinthe, and fetishistic events.

 Later in the evenings there are many late-night danceclubs every night, with top-name dark music DJs, at venues such as Darkflower and Moritzbastei, as well as a dance area within the main venue itself.